Error323/astroprog/10 Weeks/20 Week 2/10 Lecture 1.md

-## UNIX / Linux
+# UNIX / Linux
 In this class we will go over some of the basics of the Linux/UNIX command line and how to use it.
-See the reader chapter 2 for preparations, the assignment is available from chapter 7 of the reader.
+See the reader chapter 2 for preparations, the assignment is available from chapter 12 of the [reader](reader/reader/20160826.pdf).
 The data files that you need can be downloaded below:

 * [L368884_SAP0_BEAM20.tar.gz](L368884_SAP0_BEAM20.tar.gz)
 * [L368884_SAP0_BEAM21.tar.gz](L368884_SAP0_BEAM21.tar.gz)